Halting Recurrent GNNs and the Graded $\mu$-Calculus: Concluding remarks

 An interesting question for further research is whether it is possible to make the termination fully convergent, as intended in the original recurrent GNN proposal by Scarselli et al.~\shortcite{original-gnn}.
 Specifically, is it possible to express every $\mml$ formula by a recurrent GNN, with stopping bits and our halting guarantee, and moreover such that the entire feature vector of all nodes will stabilize?

 It is also natural to wonder about the converse direction: do recurrent GNN classifiers always fall within $\mml$?
 The unreserved statement certainly does not hold, even for fixed-depth GNNs \cite{barcelo-log-expr-gnn}.
-As already mentioned in the Introduction, Pflueger et al.~obtained a converse result relative to node classifiers expressible in ``local'' monadic fixpoint logic.
+As already mentioned, Pflueger et al.~obtained a converse result relative to node classifiers expressible in ``local'' monadic fixpoint logic.

-What if we relativize more generally to MSO (monadic second-order logic) node classifiers?
-This question is intimately related to the invariance of recurrent GNNs under graded bisimilarity (Section~\ref{sec:recurrent-gnns}).
-Unary MSO formulas invariant under graded bisimilarity are expressible in $\mml$ \cite{DBLP:journals/tcs/Walukiewicz02,DBLP:conf/lics/JaninL01}.
-It then would follow immediately that recurrent GNN node classifiers in MSO fall within $\mml$, were it not for the caveat that the cited Janin--Walukiewicz theorem (as well as its graded version) assumes invariance of the MSO formula over all graphs, finite or infinite.
+What if we relativize more generally to MSO (monadic second-order logic) node classifiers and strongly connected graphs?
+In restriction to strongly connected graphs, g-bisimilarity and total surjective g-bisimilarity coincide, and hence here recurrent GNNs are invariant under graded bisimulations (Section~\ref{sec:recurrent-gnns}).
+Since unary MSO formulas invariant under graded bisimilarity are expressible in $\mml$ \cite{DBLP:journals/tcs/Walukiewicz02,DBLP:conf/lics/JaninL01}, it would then immediately follow that recurrent GNN node classifiers in MSO fall within $\mml$ (when restricted to strongly connected graphs), were it not for the caveat that the cited Janin--Walukiewicz theorem (as well as its graded version) assumes invariance of the MSO formula over all graphs, finite or infinite.
 In contrast, GNNs are designed to operate on finite graphs only.

 There may be a way out of this conundrum, as a breakthrough, solving the open problem of proving the finitary version of the cited Janin--Walukiewicz theorem, has recently been announced \cite{colc-msomufinite}.
 Another way to sidestep the situation is to agree on a reasonable definition of GNNs working on infinite graphs.
 This is an interesting line of research and promising work already exists for graphons \cite{boeker-fine-graphons}.
-As long as the definition, along with the acceptance condition used, retains invariance under graded bisimilarity, the desired result still follows.
 Of course, the requirement that the recurrent GNN node classifier is expressible in MSO becomes stronger and possibly unnatural in this manner, since MSO cannot express finiteness.
+The general case where graphs are not necessarily strongly connected remains wide open.